sdrdis/s1_parking_occupancy/README.md

 Where `kmls_folder` is a folder containing kmls and `id` is an identifier (for example "retail_parkings")

-Generates a file containing positions in the `positions` folder.
+Generates a NPZ file containing coordinates of all parkings to monitor in the `positions` folder.

 ## Step 2: generate dataset